CICM/pd-faustgen/README.md

 ## Presentation

 The **faustgen~** object is an external with the [FAUST](http://faust.grame.fr/about/) just-in-time (JIT) compiler embedded that allows to load, compile and play FAUST files within the audio programming environment [Pure Data](http://msp.ucsd.edu/software.html).
 FAUST (Functional Audio Stream) is a functional programming language specifically designed for real-time signal processing and synthesis developed by the [GRAME](http://www.grame.fr/).
 The FAUST JIT compiler - built with [LLVM](https://llvm.org/) - brings together the convenience of a standalone interpreted language with the efficiency of a compiled language.
-The **faust~** object is a very first version with elementary features, any help and any contribution are welcome.
+The **faustgen~** object is a very first version with elementary features, any help and any contribution are welcome.

 **Dependencies:**